sffsdfsfsfs/JS-Project/README.md

-# Buget Tracker
+# Budget Tracker

-Buget Tracker is a buggy budget tracker where players need to identify and fix bugs in HTML, CSS, and JavaScript to come up with an optimal working application.
+Budget Tracker is a buggy budget tracker where players need to identify and fix bugs in HTML, CSS, and JavaScript to come up with an optimal working application.

 ## Scenario